datastax/nodejs-driver/doc/features/mapper/queries/README.md

 console.log(result.first().videoCount);
 ```

-Note that when bypassing query generation, the result will still be an instance of `Result` with the columns mapped
-to the property name according to the configuration.
+The result will be an instance of `Result` with the columns mapped to the property name according to the
+configuration, similar to other `ModelMapper` methods.

+Note that you must use query markers to represent parameters in the query, you should avoid hard-coding the parameter
+values in the query.

 ### Execution options